22 Dec Loneliness – it’s not enough to be happy to chat, you have to be ready to listen too

-The Jo Cox commission on loneliness is now looking at older people and last week released a report based on a survey carried out on Gransnet.
-It seems useful to reflect on loneliness through the prism of ageing without children
+The Jo Cox Commission on loneliness is now looking at older people and last week released a report based on a survey carried out on Gransnet.
+It seems useful to reflect on loneliness through the prism of aging without children.

 When we were carrying out the research for “Our Voices”, one of the strongest themes that came through was that of invisibility.
-People aging without children do not see themselves reflected in society, in the media or in reports on ageing.
+People aging without children do not see themselves reflected in society, in the media, or in reports on aging.
 Despite 1 million people over 65 not having children, they are nowhere to be seen.
-Often when talking to organisations concerned with age we get the response “Oh!
-I hadn’t thought of that” followed by “you know my friend/neighbour/colleague doesn’t have children and now you mention it, yes what will they do when they are old?
-Hmmmm” If people ageing without children are invisible in organisations that are about ageing, it’s not really a surprise they are invisible everywhere else.
-Living in a society where you don’t see yourself is incredibly isolating and can lead to huge feelings of loneliness
+Often when talking to organizations concerned with age we get the response “Oh!
+I hadn’t thought of that” followed by “you know my friend/neighbor/colleague doesn’t have children and now you mention it, yes what will they do when they are old?
+Hmmm,” If people aging without children are invisible in organizations that are about aging, it’s not really a surprise they are invisible everywhere else.
+Living in a society where you don’t see yourself is incredibly isolating and can lead to huge feelings of loneliness.

 In turn, this invisibility leads to a real sense of exclusion.

 ‘ I felt excluded because I wasn’t a mum, and now I feel excluded because I don’t have grandchildren.’

 This sense of invisibility and exclusion is exacerbated for certain groups of people who are more likely to be aging without children, such as people who are LGBT and people with disabilities.
 People from black and other minority cultures, especially those that are seen as having a strong devotion to traditional family structures, are particularly invisible and their experiences marginalized.